Ivo-Balbaert/The_Way_to_Mojo/book/24_Concurrency_and_Parallellization.md

 Then create a `1000x100000` matrix t to make it more computationally intensive.
 Write a function to calculate averages of each row the naive way.

-Vectorized and parallelized way: see fn
+Vectorized and parallelized way: see fn tensor_mean

-### 15.3.2 Using a custom struct based on Tensor type
+### 24.3.2 Using a custom struct based on Tensor type
 Now we copy our vectorized and parallelized implementation of row-wise mean() and make it a function in a custom Struct based on Tensor type:

 See ``matrix_mean_row2.mojo`: